abhi4298/Angular-component/README.md

-# Angular-component
+# POC

-single component for add, edit and view
+POC for different tasks